 Brian Aldiss wrote his novel as a sharp interrogation/deconstruction of the Frankenstein story but Roger Corman merely mounts it as a pulp B-movie.
 There is no sense of any of the literate metaphors contained in the stories that both Mary Shelley and Brian Aldiss wrote – the script hammers the responsibility for science theme home with a complete lack of subtlety.
 The ending hints at some transcendental metaphor about the monster having been turned into a more powerful spirit form and the end of the human race, but we are not given the slightest clue about what this means.

-There were several other films that came out around the same time – Gothic (1986), Haunted Summer (1988) and the obscure Spanish production Rowing with the Wind (1988) – that were fascinated with the Summer 1816 meeting at the Villa Deodati between Percy and Mary Shelley and Lord Byron, which inspired Mary to write Frankenstein (1818).
-The events also play out in the biopic Mary Shelley (2017), while the tv series The Frankenstein Chronicles (2015– ) wound Mary Shelley in as a character and featured a police investigation into somebody conducting a series of Frankenstein-like experiments.
+There were several other films that came out around the same time – Gothic (1986), Haunted Summer (1988) and the Spanish production Rowing with the Wind (1988) – that were fascinated with the Summer 1816 meeting at the Villa Diodati between Percy and Mary Shelley and Lord Byron, which inspired Mary to write Frankenstein (1818).
+The events also play out in the biopic Mary Shelley (2017), while the tv series The Frankenstein Chronicles (2015-7) wound Mary Shelley in as a character and featured a police investigation into somebody conducting a series of Frankenstein-like experiments and there was even the Doctor Who episode The Haunting of Villa Diodati (2020) where the apparition that Mary sees turns out to be a Cyberman.

 Frankenstein Unbound is a film that never manages to say anything interesting about either Mary Shelley or the Frankenstein story.
 While Brian Aldiss’s book explored both Mary Shelley and the origins of the story, all that Roger Corman does is conduct a B movie variation on Back to the Future (1985), a version of Back to the Future that offers the novelty of a time-traveller encountering both Mary Shelley and Frankenstein.

 Other Brian Aldiss works adapted to the screen have been the Steven Spielberg film A.I.
-(2001) and the non-genre Brothers of the Head (2005) about Siamese twins.
+(Artificial Intelligence) (2001) and the non-genre Brothers of the Head (2005) about Siamese twins.

 Full film available online here:-